Five O’clock Brasserie

 Five O’clock Brasserie Review

-Five O’clock Brasserie is a welcome addition to the South Bangsar scene, offering various cuisines in a convivial atmosphere with spacious dining and chilled drinking at reasonable prices.
+Five O’clock Brasserie is a welcome addition to the South Bangsar scene.
+It offers various cuisines in a convivial atmosphere, spacious dining, and chilled drinking at reasonable prices.
 Whilst the menu is yet to be finalised, it offers something for everything, with surprising dexterity, given the different offerings.

 Reasons to visit Five O’clock Brasserie: a variety of cuisines; daytime drinking; relaxed, casual atmosphere; bright, modern décor; lovely glass walls and loads of greenery; must try the prawns, paella and salmon.